ComparativeGenomicsToolkit/cactus/README.md

 * See the [Minigraph-Cactus Pangenome Pipeline documenatation](doc/pangenome.md)
 * Please cite the [Minigraph-Cactus paper](in prep).

-## Developers / Installing Manually
+## Installing Manually From Source

 **Cactus requires Python >= 3.7 along with Python development headers and libraries**